PAntoine/indigobuggie/ReadMe.md

     3. Write test cases.
         Need to write a version of tab_window and tab_control mocks so that development is easier to test.
 Also can set up CI for this.
+The BeornLib has unit tests but the "the buggie" does not.
+I need to tidy up the window/tab_control split and fix the naming, them make sure that the vim commands are only in the Window.
+		This will aid in porting, on the sad day that I might have to leave VIM behind.

     4. Git server check.
         There is place holder code for this, but need to do a fetch and check to see if